Indiana vs. Rutgers NCAA Football Odds, Plays and Insights | November 13, 2021

 - Saturday's over/under is 0.9 points higher than the combined 41.6 PPG average of the two teams.

-- The 56.2 points per game these two squads have surrendered to opponents this season are 13.7 more than the 42.5 over/under in this contest.
+- This contest's total is 13.7 points lower than the 56.2 these two squads combine to give up per game in 2021.

-- The average total in Hoosiers games this season is 52.5, 10 points above Saturday's total of 42.5.
+- The average total in Hoosiers games this season is 52.5, 10 points more than Saturday's total of 42.5.

-- The 42.5-point over/under for this game is 4.7 points below the 47.2 points per game average total in Scarlet Knights games this season.
+- The 42.5-point total for this game is 4.7 points below the 47.2 points per game average total in Scarlet Knights games this season.

 Indiana Stats and Trends